Daniel-Krueger/daniel-krueger.github.io/_posts/2023-09-20-log-information.md

 {: .notice--info}
 **Info:**
-This is just an overview of the log tables and my *interpretation* how they are used.
+This is just an overview of the log tables and my *understanding* how they are used.
 Feel free to correct me and/or provide more information.

 ## AdminAPILogs C*P